trivigy/migrate/README.md

 back a few other major developments I am working on and will keep updating things as needed.
 If you do find bugs please feel free to submit a pull request.

+## Notice
+> Version 2.0 is quiet different from the original fork and is the one I use in production for projects I support.
+It comes with kubernetes releases as migrations.
+Think helm but in pure golang in-code manifests.
+This doc below doesn't reflect those changes almost at all.
+Feel free to explore the code under the different tag and ask questions.
+Whenever I get some time I will update this doc and create an example illustrating how all that works.

 ## Features
 * Usable as an embedded CLI tool
 * Supports SQLite, PostgreSQL, MySQL, MSSQL (through [gorp](https://github.com/go-gorp/gorp))